-The art of Xanax tapering can elude even licensed professionals, let alone the person who is suffering through the process.
+The art of Xanax tapering can baffle even licensed professionals, let alone the person who is suffering through the process.

-Our Xanax cessation program is solidly founded upon two main goals: one is how to get off Xanax or alprazolam gradually and safely, and use natural Xanax alternatives to avoid being left with debilitating side effects.
+Our Xanax cessation program is solidly founded upon two main goals: one is how to get off Xanax (alprazolam) gradually and safely, and use natural Xanax alternatives to avoid being left with debilitating side effects.

 The other primary goal for helping our clients getting off Xanax is to discover and treat (reduce, eliminate, fix, repair) root causes for the original symptoms that led to starting the prescription in the first place.
 This is what we call “natural mental health” improvement.